pflanze/functional-shell/README.md

 plus a library of functions for working with them with functional principles.

-This is not meant for production use, but for learning/illustration.
+This is not really meant for production use, but for learning/illustration.
+It is *way* slower and more obfuscated than other functional language implementations.
+It aims to be correct / precise / safe, though.
+(It isn't finished either, see Todo.)

+This (currently) uses Bash.
+Most functions / commands are implemented as bash scripts though (as opposed to bash functions sourced as a library), thus could be reimplemented in C instead and be used by any other shell, too.
+(Alternatively, they could all be (also?) offered as bash functions in a source'able file to reduce the fork/exec overhead;
+although see 'Tail-call optimization' for a problem that would arise with a pure source'ing approach.)

 ## Usage